INL/BlackLab/PLAN.md

 ### Metadata

 - [x] Store metadata in "special" document.
 Preferably, don't treat it as a special document, just a document in the index that doesn't have a value for the contents field.
+    - [ ] Skip deleted documents when iterating over DocValues.
+    - [ ] Add more unit/integrations tests for index metadata (tokenCount, metadata field values, etc.).
+    - [ ] We are free to change what and how we store the metadata.
+        - [ ] Store as JSON, not YAML (JSON is better for data interchange, YAML for readability)
+        - [ ] Probably get rid of detecting things from the index as that causes problems with an empty index, and generally seems unreliable if it relies on certain specific field name structures.
+            - [ ] main annotated field
+            - [ ] annotatedField.mainAnnotation
+            - [x] annotation.hasForwardIndex
+            - [ ] annotation.sensitivities
+            - [ ] annotation.offsetsSensitivity
+            - [ ] metadata fieldtype (numerical or not)
+        - [x] Get rid of old settings
+        - [ ] Refactor and simplify
+        - [ ] Use JAXB for the metadata (de)serialization?
-      - [ ] Make sure we don't accidentally match that document.
+        - [ ] Isolate custom stuff that BlackLab doesn't use itself?
+        - [ ] Store .blf.yaml file in a separate field (mostly for ourselves for now) (ideally with comments, so not serialized but read directly from file)
-      - [ ] BlackLabIndexIntegrated.getAllRealDocsQuery(): better replacement for MatchAllQuery, see TODO comment.
+  - [ ] (BlackLabIndexIntegrated.getAllRealDocsQuery(): use docId for a better replacement for MatchAllQuery?)

-Where we would need to take metadata document into account:
+Where we take the metadata document into account:
-- whenever we iterate over all documents to do something
+- whenever we iterate over all documents to do something (BlackLabIndex.forEachDocument explicitly skips metadata document)
-- DocValues (but probably fine, because that doc just won't have a value for any of the fields)
+- DocValues (metadata doc just won't have a value for any of the fields)
-- SpansNGrams, SpansNot
+- SpansNGrams, SpansNot (use lengthgetter which returns 0 if annotated field is not in document)
 - HitsFromQuery[Parallel] (only if one of the Spans could potentially produce the metadata document as hit, which they shouldn't)
+- anywhere where `liveDocs` is used (checked, see some the above)
-- really anywhere that `liveDocs` or `MatchAllDocsQuery` is used (or SHOULD be used); maybe we can even incorporate it into a custom LiveDocsFormat.
+- anywhere where `MatchAllDocsQuery` is used (replaced with BlackLabIndex.getAllRealDocsQuery())

 ---

-- [ ] metadata value distribution: don't store 1M values in map.
-Maybe keep the same limit as before, so we don't break compatibility with the corpus-frontend which chooses UI widget based on number of values.
-On the other hand, why would you choose different widgets based on an arbitrary cut-off number, and not on how many values are practical to place in a dropdown list?
-- [ ] Skip deleted documents when iterating over DocValues.
-- [ ] documentCount uses numDocs() which includes deleted documents.
-- [ ] Add more unit/integrations tests for index metadata (tokenCount, metadata field values, etc.).
-- [ ] Calculate tokenCount and docCount when needed instead of storing in the metadata.
-- [ ] Probably take the opportunity to refactor and simplify related code as much as possible.
-E.g. use Jackson, get rid of old settings, don't try to autodetect stuff from the index, etc.

 ### Content store